LazyRacc00n/NetworkAnalysis_1Assignment/README.md

 </br>
 ### 2.3.
 Are the paths short with respect to the size of the network?
   </br>
-  The <i>shortest path (or geodesic path)</i>  between two nodes in a network the number of links.
-The length of a shortest path is called <i> shortest distance </i>.
-  The <i> average shortest path </i>, instead, is the average of the shortest paths between all the pairs nodes, and in the network we are considering is about 3.69.
-So, is possible to say that in this network there is a <b> small-world effect </b> because the average shortest path is surprisingly short when compared with the numkber of nodes of the network, that are 4039.
+  The <i> average shortest path </i> is the average of the shortest paths between all the pairs nodes, the average on this network is about 3.69.
+So, is possible to say that in this network there is a <b> small-world effect </b> because the average shortest path is surprisingly short comparing it with the total number of nodes of the network.
+Also considering the diameter equal to 8 which means that the longest path is made up of 8 nodes.

 ### 2.4.
 Is the network dense?
   </br>